cowprotocol/cowswap/src/custom/pages/TermsAndConditions/TermsAndConditions.md

     GnosisDAO subcategory of <a href="https://forum.gnosis.io/" target="_blank" rel="noopener nofollow">forum.gnosis.io</a>.
-2. We use open source products and developer materials from Gnosis Limited and affiliated persons and entities (“**Affiliates**”) as well as other third parties to provide a Platform to Gnosis Protocol version 2 (the “**Protocol**”).
+2. We use open source products and developer materials from Gnosis Limited and affiliated persons and entities (“**Affiliates**”) as well as other third parties to provide a Platform to CoW Protocol version 2 (the “**Protocol**”).
 The provision of the Platform and the Protocol is based solely on our independent actions.

-**2. WE PROVIDE A PLATFORM TO INTERACTING WITH THE GNOSIS PROTOCOL**
+**2. WE PROVIDE A PLATFORM TO INTERACTING WITH THE COW PROTOCOL**

 1. We provide a graphical user interface (the “**Platform**”) to facilitate you interacting with the Protocol.